confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 In this last step, you will learn how you can use ksqlDB to mask data that may contain sensitive information and is often applicable to use cases that have PII data.

-1. To demonstrate data masking, let’s create a new stream named **accounts_masking**.
-We will persist the events in the original topic to a new topic with the **account** field within our data set removed.
+1. To demonstrate data masking, create a new stream named **accounts_masking**.
+This will persist the events in the original topic to a new topic with the **account** field removed.
 Copy the following statement and run it in the **Editor**.

 ```sql
 CREATE STREAM accounts_masking